 That participation in sharing their own image is vulgar.

 A selfie can defy the conformity of images we are indoctrinated to accept–the ones forced upon us rather than the ones we create ourselves.

 How dare we defy that culture?

 And how dare we like the way we look?

 Most women put a lot of effort into looking good so I certainly hope that they can feel good about it when they are done!

-Level of narcissism = level of effort put into looking attractive.
+Now see, we come to the crux of the selfie-shamer: level of narcissism = level of effort put into looking attractive.

 Is that right?
 What?